anisha00207/Student_details_Management/README.md

    cd student-management-system
    ```

-3. create the database in php my admin and crate three tables named admin, student, teacher
+3. create the database in php my admin and create three tables named admin, student, staff

 4. Set up the database:
     - Update the `dblink.php` file with your database credentials.